(08) 6235 7500

 For samples of Academic Selective Entrance Tests please go to the Department of Education.

-Online registration for Year 6 Entry Test occurs between November and January each year.
+Applications are open between mid-October and early February each year.
 Students sit a 3-hour multi-choice and written test, Carine SHS will be one of the venues to host this test.
-All selections are made centrally by the Department of Education Gifted and Talented Selection Unit, the school has no role in the selection of students for the Gifted and Talented (G and T) Program.
+All selections are made centrally by the Department of Education Gifted and Talented Selection Unit, the school has no role in the selection of students for the Gifted and Talented (GAT) Program.

 Gifted and Talented teachers have been selected through an expression of interest process, with a panel comprised of the Principal, Associate Principals Academic Performance and the relevant HOLAs.